Shopify/ruby-lsp/jekyll/contributing.markdown

 ### Testing changes

 {: .note }
-Open the `lsp.code-workspace` file instead of just opening the regular folder.
+Open the `ruby-lsp.code-workspace` file instead of just opening the regular folder.
 It contains contains the configuration needed for using 'Run and debug' as described below.

 We try to ensure thorough testing as much as possible.
 However, some tests are difficult to write, in particular those